Preview

 National Medical Research Centre for Oncology

 Aleksandr V. Snezhko – Dr. Sci.
-(Medicine), Surgeon at the Abdominal Oncology Department No. 1
+(Medicine), Surgeon at the Abdominal Oncology Department No. 1, National Medical Research Centre for Oncology, Rostov-on-Don, Russian Federation

 Competing Interests: